nologyRob/carpark-tech-test/README.md

 - Tell us when certain spots are full e.g. when all motorcycle spots are taken
 - Tell us how many spots vans are taking up

+# Suggestions for Classes #

+At a very minimum we expect to see:

+- Vehicle Class
+- Motorcycle Class
+- Car Class
+- Van Class
+- Car Park Class
+- A method to populate the car park
+- Inheritance
+- Polymorphism
+- Encapsulation
+- Abstraction

 **A solution**